 Pupils should only stand outside classrooms if they need to cool down and/or to defuse a situation.
-They should not be sent to another classroom or sent outside as a consequence for becoming dysregulated.
+They should not be sent to another classroom or sent outside as a consequence for becoming dysregulated (unless it's part of their individual behaviour plan).